Allison Lanier: Life and career

 In April 2022, it was announced that Lanier would take over the role of Summer Newman on the CBS soap opera The Young and the Restless, replacing Hunter King, who chose to not return in the role.
 Summer's recasting and return coincided with the return of Michael Mealor, who portrays Summer's husband, Kyle Abbott.
 Lanier began filming for the role on April 12, 2022, and made her first appearance as Summer on May 17 of that year.
 Lanier had been living in New York prior to receiving the role, and travelled between there and Los Angeles to film, which she called a "huge lifestyle change" due to having to spend most of her time in Los Angeles.

 During Lanier's stint on the soap opera, Summer's storylines have focused on her role as a mother, dealing with her mother's faked death, the breakdown of her marriage to Kyle and a romance with Chance Chancellor (Conner Floyd).
 Lanier enjoyed working with Mealor and exploring Summer's "vulnerable side".
 In April 2023, Lanier expressed feeling "incredibly lucky" when reflecting on the first anniversary of filming her first episode, writing "I filmed my first episode, countless flights back and forth to NYC, five short-term sublets, 130+ episodes shot, many tears (scripted and otherwise), many lessons, a lot of laughter, new friendships, learning, and one immeasurable love".
-In 2024, Lanier was shortlisted for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Summer.
+In 2024, Lanier was nominated for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Summer.

 In April 2025, Lanier announced that she had left her role as Summer.
 She said that she was grateful for her fans, writing "I've loved the journey and learned so much but it's time to grow in a different direction".
 Her final episode aired on May 2 of that year.
+Carolyn Hinsey from Soap Opera Digest opined that Summer's departure was the worst exit of The Young and the Restless in 2025, believing that the "abrupt end" to Lanier's stint "felt rushed and poorly planned".